What Is NVIDIA Reflex And Should You Use It?

 What exactly is Nvidia Reflex and should you even use it?
 Which GPUs and games support Nvidia Reflex?
 Here is the ultimate guide.

-Many of these players aim for constant improvement to be considered among the best.
-In that case, it is important to reduce input lag and latency as much as possible.
+Many of these players aim for constant improvement to be considered among the finest.
+In that case, it is crucial to reduce input lag and latency as much as possible.
 This can be achieved with high-end mice, high-refresh monitors, and now with NVIDIA Reflex.

-Let’s see how NVIDIA Reflex operates and why you should use it.
+Let’s see how NVIDIA Reflex functions and why you should use it.

 Table of ContentsShow